PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

  So if you want to swap a service for something else, for example the Logger component, here is the place to do that.

 ### <a name='PowerCommandsConfiguration'></a>PowerCommandsConfiguration
-This class purpose is to maket it easy for you to extend the configuration with your own elements, if you do not need that, just leave the class empty.
+This class purpose is to make it easy for you to extend the configuration with your own elements, if you do not need that, just leave the class empty.

 ```
 public class PowerCommandsConfiguration : CommandsConfiguration